Collum Coal Mine

 Collum Coal Mine is a coal mine in Sinazeze, Zambia.
 The mine is owned by five brothers from China, and was nationalised between 2012 and 2015 before being returned to the brothers.

 It has been the location of violent labour disputes in 2010 and 2012.

 Description

 The Collum Coal Mine is a coal mine in Sinazeze located approximately 325 km south of Lusaka.

 History

 The coal deposit that form the mine was purchased from the Government of Zambia by Xu Jianxue and his four brothers from Jiangxi province of China in 2000.
 At the time, the mine was the country's first mine to excavate and process coal.
-The brothers managed the mine though their company Collum Mine Ltd.
+The brothers managed the mine through their company Collum Mine Ltd.

 In 2010, two Chinese mine managers were jailed after non-fatally shooting at least 13 miners who were striking.
-The October 15 protests centred around miner's request for higher pay..
+The October 15 protests centred around miner's request for higher pay.